Sev6nOfficial/aumount-docs/PRIVACY.md

 Last updated: January 25th, 2023

-This project is responsible in terms of data protection laws, in particular the EU General Data Protection Regulation (GDPR)
+This project is responsible in terms of data protection laws, in particular the EU General Data Protection Regulation (GDPR).

 ## Our Data Usage